allegro/allms/docs/usage/forcing_response_format.md

     cons: typing.List[str] = Field(description="List of cons of the coffee")
 ```

-2. Provide the data model class together with prompt and input data to the `.generate()` method. `llm-wrapper` will
+2. Provide the data model class together with prompt and input data to the `.generate()` method. `allms` will
 automatically force the model to output the data in the provided format and will parse the string returned from the
 model to the provided data model class.